 These standalone cameras have replaceable internal mechanics.
-They are sturdy, durable, and can be installed in interior and exterior locations.
-However, they are bulky and not the most aesthetically pleasing camera option.
+They are sturdy, durable, and can be installed in interior or exterior locations.
+However, they are bulky and are not the most aesthetically pleasing camera option.
 They are available in a wide range of customizable options, with different combinations of camera mechanics, lenses, and camera housing.
 Lenses can be installed in either varifocal or fixed varieties.
 These cameras are not meant to be hidden, and rather additionally function as deterrents for would be criminals.

 Bullet Security Cameras

 This camera is pretty much a box security camera in a cylindrical housing.
 Similar to the box security camera, the bullet security camera can be customized with varifocal or fixed lens options, and can be used in exterior or interior locations.
 However, they are not customizable like box security cameras, and have permanent lenses and camera housing.
 Bullet security cameras are much smaller and more discreet than box security cameras.
 They are ideal for environments with minimal lighting.

 Dome Security Cameras